 That’s when my hubby suggested that they might not really be hungry, they just thought it was fun to hang out with mommy in the middle of the night.
 He suggested I put water in their bottles and give them the bottles in their cribs.
 That way there was nothing fun happening and they might be motivated to just go back to sleep if they woke up in the night.

 I took his suggestion as unjust criticism and didn’t even consider doing what he thought I should.
 I don’t remember what I said but I bitterly thought “you aren’t the one getting up in the middle of the night – what do you know!?”

 A few weeks later I was discussing it with my sister-in-law and she suggested the exact same thing.
 She’s one of the few women I know whose child-raising techniques make sense to me, so I thought: “ok, I’ll give it shot.”

-Thomas was right – they just wanted to hang out with mommy in the middle of the night.
-They weren’t hungry or thirsty, they just wanted some action.
+My fella was right – they just wanted to hang out with mommy in the middle of the night.
+They weren’t hungry or thirsty, they were just bored.
 They weren’t interested in waking up in the night once they realized that there was no more party and no more tasty formula.

 So the moral of the story is – question your habits.
 Those babies grow so fast, you have to constantly change your game to give them what they (and you) need.
 I was a little slow learning that one.

 - make sure your baby has a full stomach before bedtime